Call for Proposals

 The conference covers the following expenses for speakers out of the island:

-- 4 nights accommodation from Thursday 25th May until Sunday 28th May,
+- 4 nights accommodation from Thursday 25th May to Sunday 28th May,

 - flight or ship expenses,